hucancode/hucancode/src/posts/oni-training-2024.md

 ### Blog & Internet Presence

-I have managed to maintain a blog, mostly low-effort leetcode solution but it's an active blog nonetheless.
-I have also did some creative coding and get something interesting out of it.
+I have managed to maintain a blog, mostly low-effort leetcode solutions but it's an active blog nonetheless.
+I have also did some creative coding and got something interesting out of it.

 ### Nhi 💖